 \section{Abstract}

-The classic model of computable randomness considers martingales that take real values.
-Recent work by \cite{teutsch-etal2012} and \cite{teutsch2013} show that fundamental features of the classic model change when the martingales take integer values.
+The classic model of computable randomness considers martingales that take real or rational values.
+Recent work by \cite{teutsch-etal2012} and \cite{teutsch2013} shows that fundamental features of the classic model change when the martingales take integer values.

-We compare the prediction power of martingales whose increments belong to three different subsets of the real numbers: (a) all real numbers, (b) real numbers excluding a punctured neighborhood of 0, and (c) integers.
+We compare the prediction power of martingales whose wagers belong to three different subsets of rational numbers: (a) all rational numbers, (b) rational numbers excluding a punctured neighborhood of 0, and (c) integers.
 We also consider three different success criteria: (i) accumulating an infinite amount of money, (ii) consuming an infinite amount of money, and (iii) making the accumulated capital oscillate.

-The nine combinations of (a)-(c) and (i)-(iii) define nine notions of computable randomness.
+The nine combinations of (a)--(c) and (i)--(iii) define nine notions of computable randomness.
 We provide a complete characterization of the relations between these notions, and show that they form five linearly ordered classes.

-Our results solve outstanding questions raised in \cite{teutsch-etal2012}, \cite{teutsch2013}, and \cite{chalcraft12}, and strengthen existing results.
+Our results solve outstanding questions raised in \cite{teutsch-etal2012}, \cite{chalcraft12}, and \cite{teutsch2013}, and strengthen existing results.